Morupule

-Morupule is a small town in Botswana.
+Morupule is a small town in the Central District of Botswana.
+It had a population of 28 in the 2022 Census.

-Infrastructure
+The coal-fired Morupule Thermal Power Station is located nearby.
+It generated about 30% of the country's electric power in 2006.
+Coal for the power station is supplied by the nearby Morupule Colliery.

-It is adjacent to Palapye town next to the main road from Gaborone.
+It is outside of Palapye town next to the main road from Gaborone.
 It is serviced by a station on the national railway network.

-It also has an airstrip, coal mine and 2 power stations.
+It also has an airstrip.